Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 I think writing non-trivial web services is a sweet spot for Go.

-Most of the needed functionality is part of standard library.
-For almost everything else there are 3rd party libraries.
+Most of the needed functionality is part of standard library and 3rd party libraries are plentiful for more esoteric functionality.

 Writing in Go is almost as fast and fluent as writing in Python but the code is order of magnitude faster and uses less memory.